portworx/px-docs/applications/wp-k8s.md

 ### Deploy WordPress

 The following manifest describes a three-instance WordPress Deployment and Service.
-It uses many of the same features like a portworx PVC for persistent storage and a Secret for the password.
+It uses many of the same features like a Portworx PVC for persistent storage and a Secret for the password.
 But it also uses a different setting: type: NodePort.
 This setting exposes WordPress to traffic from outside of the cluster

-#### Deploy wordpress from the wordpress.yaml file:
+#### Deploy WordPress from the wordpress.yaml file:

 `kubectl create -f wordpress-deployment.yaml`